 UK Responsible Person

-The position of a UK Responsible Person – has been created under the UK MDR 2002 (as amended by the UK MDR 2019), applicable in a no-deal Brexit.
+The position of a UK Responsible Person – has been created under the UK MDR 2002 (as amended by the UK MDR 2019)

 As per the UK MDR responsible person is “a person established in the United Kingdom who acts on behalf of a manufacturer established outside the United Kingdom in relation to specified tasks with regard to the manufacturer’s obligations under the regulations” as per UK MDR 2019.